isomerpages/moe-regentsec/_about-regent/School Events/Co Curricular Activities.md

 The ceremony culminated with the presentation of the school jerseys by our Principal, Mr Leong, to the captains of each team.
 The jersey presentation symbolises our school values of Passion, Respect, Integrity, Determination and Empathy (P.R.I.D.E.), which our student athletes will embody as they don the school colours for each game.

-We would like to wish our Sports and Games CCAs the very best as they compete in their remaining games.
+We&nbsp;would like to wish our Sports and Games CCAs the very best as they compete in their remaining games.
 May they “Blaze Forth To Glory”!

 ![](/images/School%20Events/CCA/CCA-schoolevent-6.jpg)
 ![](/images/School%20Events/CCA/CCA-schoolevent-7.jpg)